deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `index`: The name of the index in the DocumentStore from which to retrieve documents
 - `headers`: Custom HTTP headers to pass to elasticsearch client (e.g. {'Authorization': 'Basic YWRtaW46cm9vdA=='}) Check out https://www.elastic.co/guide/en/elasticsearch/reference/current/http-clients.html for more information.
+- `all_terms_must_match`: Whether all terms of the query must match the document.
+If true all query terms must be present in a document in order to be retrieved (i.e the AND operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy AND fish AND restaurant").
+Otherwise at least one query term must be present in a document in order to be retrieved (i.e the OR operator is being used implicitly between query terms: "cozy fish restaurant" -> "cozy OR fish OR restaurant").
+Defaults to false.

 <a id="elasticsearch.ElasticsearchDocumentStore.query_by_embedding"></a>